 Barabba is the founding Executive Director and current Associate Director for Synchromy, a Los Angeles-based composers’ collective presenting new music events throughout the city.
 He is also Assistant Director for Piano Spheres.
 Founded in 1994, Piano Spheres supports and encourages the composition and performance of major new works for the piano.
 It enlarges the piano repertoire by commissioning new works and sustaining a concert series that focuses primarily on works by contemporary composers.

 After his major in Latin American Studies as an undergraduate at Occidental College, he went on to study music at the University of Chicago, and composition at the University of California at Irvine, and UCLA.

 Barabba left his home of Los Angeles in 2021.
-He will be claiming dual citizenship via jure sanguinis and moving to Italy in 2022.
+He is in the process of claiming dual citizenship via jure sanguinis and is currently living in Italy.